nnkhang19/House-prices/README.md

 ![I4](https://user-images.githubusercontent.com/63390676/96953272-df9eee80-151a-11eb-9ae8-c69a8dd362db.png)

-* There are 2 hypotheses that : These features are independent and the variances are homogenous and the p-value is 0.05.
+* There are 2 hypotheses : These features are independent and the variances are homogenous and the p-value is 0.05.

 * Chi-squared and anova are used to determined the truth value of 2 hypotheses.